ESCOMP/CISM-wrapper/doc/source/introduction.rst

 In CESM2.0 the surface mass balance of the Greenland and Antarctic ice sheets is computed by default in CLM using multiple elevation classes, in simulations with or without dynamic ice sheets.
-Also, CESM now supports interactive coupling of CISM with CLM and CAM, allowing the land topography and surface types to evolve as the ice sheet advances and retreats.
+Also, CESM now supports interactive coupling of CISM with CLM, allowing the land topography and surface types to evolve as the ice sheet advances and retreats.
 The surface melt climate of both ice sheets has improved with the inclusion of a deep firn model that allows for meltwater infiltration and refreezing,